ranjeetjangra/Company-Case-Study/BYJU/Analyzing ByJu's Recovery Strategies.md

 ## Product Offerings and Product Teardown
+**BYJU'S Product Offerings:**

+1. **BYJU'S The Learning App:**
+This flagship product caters to K-12 students (Kindergarten to 12th Grade) across various subjects like Mathematics, Science, Social Studies, and English.
+It offers interactive video lessons, personalized learning paths, adaptive assessments, and progress tracking.
+2. **BYJU'S Exam Prep:**
+This platform focuses on competitive exams like JEE, NEET, CAT, IAS, and others.
+It provides comprehensive study material, live classes, mock tests, and expert guidance.
+3. **BYJU'S Epic:**
+This platform is designed for children aged 2-12 and offers a vast library of books, audiobooks, and interactive learning videos.
+4. **BYJU'S Classes:**
+This segment offers offline tutoring services at learning centers across India.
+5. **WhiteHat Jr.:**
+Acquired by BYJU'S, this platform focuses on teaching coding skills to children aged 6-14.

 ## Pricing

 ## Positioning
 Positioning is the place that a brand occupies in the minds of the customers andhow it is distinguished from the products of the competitors and different fromthe concept of brand awareness.
 BYJU’s have positioned their product smartly.They have been keeping up with the dynamic environment in education industryand introducing more differentiated features to distinguish itself from itscompetitors.